hsjang0/Pessimistic-Backward-Policy-for-GFlowNets/README.md

 ## Maximum independent set, Molecule, Bag, and RNA sequence

-One can check the detailed implementations for these tasks in each directory.
+Check the detailed implementations for these tasks in each directory.

 ---